FrontsideGaming/CBA-Settings/README.md

 2. On Eden Editor in Arma 3, Go to `Settings` and then `Addon Options` in the top toolbar.
 3. Click on `IMPORT` button.
 4. Done, all settings should be applied to the mission.

+## Other files
+This repository does also include some variations from the "Official" configuration.
+That where used to balance some missions or campaigns.
+Mostly all configurations are based on [cba_settings.sqf](cba_settings.sqf) settings, but some parameters may be changed or added in other missions.

 ## WARNING!!